Gavriil1/CI_PP4_TD/README.md

 ### Login
--  User can login to create/update/delete a task, view list of tasks, send feedback message, see list of favourite books.
+- Users can log in to create, update, or delete tasks, view a list of tasks, send feedback messages, and see a list of favorite books.

 <details><summary>See feature images</summary>